watermelontools/public-handbook/growth.md

 We can push a few other things but don't fret about it.

 ## Tactics
 We have to create content, hopefully quality content that trends.
-Remember each platform is different, and although 𝕏 allows for long form, it's probably not the best for every post.
+Remember each platform is different, and although 𝕏 allows for long form, it's probably not the best for every post, extend for all platforms.

 ### Blog
+This is one of our favorite, as it's the one we control the most.
+To create a new blog post, [read our guide](https://github.com/watermelontools/public-handbook/blob/growth/BlogPosts.md), and to publish, got to [Webflow](https://watermelon-2023.design.webflow.com/).
+Now, to make it attractive, we use different platforms.
+It's all on the guide.

+One of the nicest things of writing blog posts is that we get SEO, increasing our score (currently around 35).

+The current voice of the blogs is serious, but you can still feel the author voice.

+### Newsletter

+No current tactics other than the monthly update.

 ### 𝕏
+This platform suffers from the brevity of it's reach.
+An amazing post will trend up a few hours, and can trend for any number of reasons.
+The current voice of the platform is kind of acid, usually mocking our team.

 ### LinkedIn

+No tactics right now.
 ### Youtube

+Abandoned platform.

 ### TikTok

+Testing short content seems to work.
+Very personal from the author.